icml2019-anonymous-author/Action-Robust-Reinforcement-Learning/README.md

 where `--eval_type model` will evaluate for model (mass) uncertainty and `--eval_type model_noise` will create the 2d visualizations.

 ## Howto visualize:
-See `visualize_data.ipynb` for an example of how to access and visualize your models.
+See `Comparison_Plots.ipynb` for an example of how to access and visualize your models.

 *Our approach is built upon the DDPG implementation by https://github.com/ikostrikov/pytorch-ddpg-naf*